 Any organization or community group may request funding for a public utility or community activity.
 Successful projects are designed to improve basic economic, social, and environmental conditions at the community level.

-In order to submit your application please follow these instructions.
+In order to submit yourapplication (Microsoft Word, 44 KB) please follow these instructions (PDF 241 KB).
 Applications are accepted throughout the year.
 In order to be considered for next year’s funding, please submit your applications.

 All organizations applying for grants must submit the following forms: